DeadCarl/Abiogenesis/Settings & Fluff/Core Lore/Acid Glance (spoilers).md

-### Chatlog Summary:
+### chatlogs summary:

-- **Theme and Structure:**
+- **Development Process:**
-  - **Objective Framework**: Discussing how objectives in storytelling can be categorized into immediate, medium, and long-term goals.
+  - **Objective Framework**: we discussed how objectives in storytelling can be categorized into immediate, medium, and long-term goals.
 Reference to Stanislavski’s method for integrating objectives into a story.
-  - **Superobjective**: The central aim is to stop Erlkonig, a central threat in the story.
+  - **Superobjective**: the ruling, long term goal or reason for the tasks a character does - aka a character's strategy to their tactics.

-- **Story Development:**
+	  - The central aim is to understand and stop Erlkonig
-  - **Experimental Process**: Consider narrowing focus by defining what should not be included (e.g., avoiding highly intellectual elements, California as a setting).
+  - **a experimental Process**: we Considered narrowing our focus by defining what should not be included in our story (e.g., avoiding highly intellectual elements, California as a setting).
-  - **Setting**: Decided against a California setting due to its post-apocalyptic nature (e.g., infrastructure collapse).
+	  - Decided against a California setting due to its post-apocalyptic nature (e.g., infrastructure collapse).

 - **Narrative Ideas:**
   - **Timeline**: Set a few years post-immediate crisis; exploring the aftermath